-Forfeitures-Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. §8432(g)) and agency contributions forfeited due to retirement coverage corrections, the majority of which are made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$41,764,124 and \$48,140,043 for the twelve month period ended December 31, 2018 and 2017, respectively.
+Forfeitures- Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. § 8432(g)) and agency contributions forfeited due to retirement coverage corrections, the majority of which are made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$42,403,175 and \$41,764,124 for the year ending December 31, 2019 and 2018, respectively.
 Under FERCCA, when a participant's retirement coverage is corrected from FERS to CSRS, any excess agency contributions are forfeited to the Plan.
 All forfeitures are used by the Plan to offset accrued administrative expenses.
 If the forfeited funds (along with participant loan fees) are not sufficient to meet all administrative expenses, earnings on investments are then charged.

-Individual Accounts-An individual account is maintained for each Plan participant.
+Individual Accounts- An individual account is maintained for each Plan participant.
 As applicable, each participant's account is credited with the participant's contributions, agency automatic and matching contributions, and loan repayments and charged with loans and withdrawals.
 The value of the participant's account reflects the number of shares and the daily share prices of the funds in which the participant is invested.
 Administrative expenses are a component of the share price calculation.
 The benefit to which a participant is entitled is the amount of the participant's vested account balance.

-Notes Receivable From Participants (loans) -Participants may apply for loans from their accounts.
+Notes Receivable From Participants (loans) - Participants may apply for loans from their accounts.
 There are two types of Plan loans: general purpose and residential.
 General purpose loans can be obtained for any purpose, with a repayment period from 1 to 5 years.
 Residential loans can be obtained for the purpose of purchasing a primary residence, with a repayment period from 1 to 15 years.
 Participant loans may only be taken from participant contributions and attributable earnings.
 The minimum loan amount is \$1,000 and the maximum loan amount is \$50,000.
 A \$50 fee is deducted from the proceeds of the loan.
-During the twelve month period ended December 31, 2018 and 2017, loan fees of \$13,619,000 and \$13,923,000, respectively were used to offset administrative expenses.
+During the twelve months ending December 31, 2019 and 2018, loan fees of \$13,883,300 and \$13,619,000 respectively were used to offset administrative expenses.